giocosmiano/haskell-programming/README.md

 ## This is my personal repository learning `Haskell` from this excellent book [Haskell Programming, by Christopher Allen And Julie Moronuki](http://haskellbook.com/)

-### Notes on my journey from working on chapter exercises
+### Notes on my journey working on chapter exercises

  - Functions are evaluated and reduced into a value called [Beta reduction](https://wiki.haskell.org/Beta_reduction)